linux-thinkpad/hdapsd/README.md

 Usage
 -----

+In most cases, just running `hdapsd` as root should be enough, as it will try to autodetect everything itself.

+If you want to adjust stuff, these are the most commonly used options:

+ * `--device` which device to protect, e.g. `--device=sda`.
+Defaults to autodetection of all rotating devices.
+ * `--sensitivity` adjusts the sensitivity of the algorithmus.
+Defaults to 15.
+ * `--adaptive` enables adaptive mode, where `hdapsd` adjusts the sensitity while the mouse and keyboard are used.
+ * `--background` sends `hdapsd` into the background as a daemon.

-hdapsd (it will try to autodetect everything itself) for more options, please read `man hdapsd`
+For more options, please read `man hdapsd`.

 Compatibility
 -------------